 2. In Security, select Show more > Advanced settings, and then click Manage API client access next to Authentication.

 - In the Client Name field, enter the service account's Client ID.
 You should have copied this in the above step, or you can find it in the Service accounts page.

 - In the One or More API Scopes field, enter “https://www.googleapis.com/auth/drive”

 - Click Authorize.

 5. Enable G Suite integration on Echo

 Once you have a Google service account created, you can enable the G Suite integration:

 - Open the side menu in Domain > Details.

-- Check Enable G Suite service account box.
+- Scroll to Enable G Suite service account box.